GNOME/gimp/devel-docs/README.md

   update it when they do noteworthy changes, but this is the maintainers' role to do the finale checks and make sure we don't miss anything.
-The purpose of this rule is to make it as easy as possible to make a GIMP release as looking in this file to write release notes is much easier than reviewing hundreds of commits.
+The purpose of this rule is to make it as easy as possible to make a LIGMA release as looking in this file to write release notes is much easier than reviewing hundreds of commits.

 #### AppStream metadata

-One of the requirement of a good release is to have a proper `<release>` tag in the [AppStream metadata file](desktop/org.gimp.GIMP.appdata.xml.in.in).
+One of the requirement of a good release is to have a proper `<release>` tag in the [AppStream metadata file](desktop/org.ligma.LIGMA.appdata.xml.in.in).
 This metadata is used by various installers (e.g. GNOME Software, KDE Discover), software websites (e.g. Flathub).
-Having good release info in particular will help people know what happened on the last release, and also it will have GIMP feature among the "recently updated" software list, when the installer/website has such a section.
+Having good release info in particular will help people know what happened on the last release, and also it will have LIGMA feature among the "recently updated" software list, when the installer/website has such a section.

-Moreover we use this data within GIMP itself where we feature recent changes in the Welcome dialog after an update.
+Moreover we use this data within LIGMA itself where we feature recent changes in the Welcome dialog after an update.

 What you should take care of are the following points: